 Skoda's eight student-designed car is off to a flying start, to be called Afriq

-Skoda's eight student-designed car is off to a flying start, to be called Afriq2 min read .
-Updated: 28 Nov 2021, 05:08 PM IST
+Skoda's eight student-designed car is off to a flying start, to be called Afriq

 Skoda Afriq will be a 4,362 millimetres long vehicle which will have a wheelbase of 2,649 millimetres.